PlantEcology/FSMM/README.md

 # fsmm
-Fraxinus Survival and Mortality Model (version 0.7)
+Fraxinus Survival and Mortality Model

 Provides probabilities and likelihood of mortality of street and park ash trees exposed to emerald ash borer